ParallelSSH/parallel-ssh/README.rst

 Host myhost1 - output: drwxr-xr-x  6 xxx xxx 4.0K Jan  1 00:00 xxx
 Host myhost2 - output: drwxr-xr-x  6 xxx xxx 4.0K Jan  1 00:00 xxx

+Joining on the connection pool can be used to block and wait for all parallel commands to finish if reading stdout/stderr is not required.

+>>> client.pool.join()

 **************************
 Frequently asked questions
 **************************